gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/README.md

 # Broadcast Radio Network Management Example

-This example shows how Kuwaiba and OpenNMS can be used to model and manage a broadcast radio netork.
+This example shows how Kuwaiba and OpenNMS can be used to model and manage a broadcast radio network.

 [Documentation](./docs) Full documentation on the project.